 After munching on chips and salsa, select from traditional Mexican favorites.
 El Chubasco serves burritos, tacos, enchiladas, nachos and more.
 House specialties include chile relleno, fajitas, spicy shrimp dishes and street tacos.
 Kids have their own menu with baby burritos, mini nachos and quesadillas.

 Ghidotti’s Italian Cafe

 Classic Italian meets Mediterranean vibes at Ghidotti’s Italian Cafe.
 With a focus on delicious Italian cuisine, this restaurant showcases traditional entrees and pizza made with fresh seasonal ingredients.

 Want to share a pizza?
 Try the Italian sausage or margherita.
-Pasta lovers can choose from lasagna, linguine and spaghetti, to name a few.
-To go all out, try the chicken parmigiano, veal, pork, salmon and duck.
+Pasta lovers choose from lasagna, linguine and spaghetti, to name a few.
+To go all out, try chicken parmigiano, veal, pork, salmon and duck.
 Because Italian can get a bit pricey, Ghidotti’s Italian Cafe hosts Thursday night deals and family to-go packs.

 For dinner, try a burger, street-style tacos or sandwich.
 The family may enjoy sharing a pizza with their favorite toppings.
 Other menu items include subs and salads.

 Want to sample these Park City dinner restaurants?
 Start planning your trip and find Park City vacation rentals.